apache/mxnet/docs/tutorials/sparse/csr.md

 e = mx.nd.sparse.zeros('csr', a.shape)
 d = mx.nd.log(a) # dense operator with a sparse input e = mx.nd.log(a, out=e) # dense operator with a sparse output
-{'a.stype':a.stype, 'd':d, 'e':e} # stypes of a and e will be not changed
+{'a.stype':a.stype, 'd.stype':d.stype, 'e.stype':e.stype} # stypes of a and e will be not changed
 ```

 Note that warning messages will be printed when such a storage fallback event happens (work in progress).